Television in Greece

 Television broadcasting in Greece began in 1966, preceded in 1951 by statute 1963 permitting television broadcasting.

 History

-First broadcast
+First broadcasts

 The first television broadcast in Greece became a reality during the 25th Thessaloniki International Fair (3 September 1960).
 The Studios were organized by the Public Power Corporation (ΔΕΗ) pavilion, supplied by Philips, along with other locally improvised equipment.
-Some years later, a small private station started operating round the year from another pavilion in the very same Fair.
-This station operated until 1968 when the two new government channels started operation in Thessaloniki and requested the elimination of the "illegal" station.
+Some years later, a small privately owned television station started operating round the year from another pavilion in the same fair.
+This station operated until 1968 when the two new government channels started operation in Thessaloniki and requested the elimination of the "illegal" television station.

 The two government channels, which held a television monopoly, during that period were ERT and YENED (for the military forces).

 A third state TV channel, its closure and color TV in Greece

 After the construction of the OTE Tower in the Thessaloniki Fair area, OTE started a third state TV channel in the SECAM color format.
 The two initial state channels requested the closing and elimination of the new OTE channel, fearing that OTE would drive them to close, because of the superiority of the color picture, the telecommunications network and the technical superiority of OTE.
 They succeeded and all the equipment, that OTE already had, passed to YENED, which started what now became ERT3, still broadcasting from Thessaloniki to this day.
 During the Greek military government period of 1967–74, the programs were a mixture of news and entertainment.
 A notable serial which still owns the watching record was the war drama O Agnostos Polemos (The Unknown War).

 After the restoration of the Republic in 1974, the Hellenic Broadcasting Corporation continue to dominate, appealing to a much larger audience than YENED.
 Color television broadcasts began in the late 1970s and notable people were placed to improve the quality of the national channels, such as Dimitris Horn, Manos Hatzidakis and the Nobel laureate poet Odysseas Elytis.
 Color television was officially introduced in 1979, using the French SECAM system.
 ERT would later merge with YENED in 1982.